Context-Based Meta Reinforcement Learning for Robust and Adaptable Peg-in-Hole Assembly Tasks

 \end{enumerate}

-Our simulation experiments are carried out using \mbox{MuJoCo}~\cite{mujoco} with known actual hole position, similar to~\cite{metarlinsertion}.
+Our simulation experiments are carried out using \mbox{MuJoCo}~\cite{mujoco} with known actual hole positions, similar to~\cite{metarlinsertion}.
 Thus, the meta RL agents have access to the accurate values of the reward $r$ and the motion towards the actual hole $m$.
-For real-world experiments, We use UR5e robotic arm with a built-in force/torque sensor and a D405 RealSense camera mounted on the end-effector to capture images before and after the action and we use OpenCV~\cite{opencv} to detect the hole and peg features in the captured 2D images.
-The starting position of the peg is 10 mm above the given estimated hole position and we assume an uncertainty of $\pm$ \SI{4}{mm} in the actual hole position, Similar to \cite{metarlinsertion}.
+For real-world experiments, we use the UR5e robotic arm with a built-in force/torque sensor and the D405 RealSense camera mounted on the end-effector to capture images before and after the action and we use OpenCV~\cite{opencv} to detect the hole and peg features in the captured 2D images.
+The starting position of the peg is 10 mm above the given estimated hole position and we assume an uncertainty of $\pm$\,\SI{4}{mm} in the actual hole positions, Similar to \cite{metarlinsertion}.

 The incremental peg movement in Cartesian coordinates as output of the meta RL agent is converted into joint torque commands via MoveIt \cite{moveit} and ROS (Robot Operating System) \cite{ros}.
-The policy, context encoder, and alternative context encoder are multi-layer perceptron (MLPs) with three hidden layers of 200 neurons each.
+The policy, the context encoder, and the alternative context encoder are multi-layer perceptrons (MLPs) with three hidden layers of 200 neurons each.
 The latent space has two dimensions for tasks with uncertainty in the hole position and five dimensions for tasks with additional uncertainty in the hole orientation.